shubanstudio/DeskKey/README.md

 DeskKey is freeware.

-You may install and use the official APK for free.
+You may download, install, and use the official APK from this repository’s Releases for free.

+This project is proprietary.
+No license is granted to copy, modify, redistribute, or create derivative works from the source code or the APK, except as needed to install and use the official APK.

+Provided as-is, with no warranty.

 ## Privacy guarantees